dcac/dcac.github.io/_posts/reviews/2012-05-29-on-the-road.md

 ---
 published: true
+imdb: tt0337692
-image:
+image: on-the-road.jpg
-author: test
+author: christopherr
-stars:
+stars: 3.5
-excerpt:
+excerpt: "Friedrich Nietzsche often mused about how dance can express what words cannot.
+Especially when it comes to liberating a restless spirit with immediate results.
+No wonder director Walter Salles relied so heavily on your expertise in adapting one of the 20th century’s most groundbreaking pieces of English prose."
-position:
+position: Dance Consultant
-addressee:
+addressee: Talia Evtushenko
 layout: review
 categories:
   - reviews